mdlacasse/Owl/README.md

 - **Asset allocation** — user-specified glide path (linear or s-curve) across four asset classes (equities, corporate bonds, T-notes, cash); per-account, per-individual, or household-wide
 - **Stochastic analysis** — Monte Carlo with optional longevity risk (mortality tables by sex and category: SSA, VBT, RP-2014, IAM-2012, Pub-2010); spending efficiency frontier tracing the optimal spending vs. shortfall-risk trade-off
 - **Rate models** — 14 models including historical replay, bootstrap, VAR, GARCH-DCC, HMM, GMM, and Gaussian copula
-- **AI assistant** — MCP server lets Claude Desktop, Claude Code, Gemini CLI, Cursor, Zed, VS Code (Copilot/Cline), and other MCP-compatible AI clients run optimizations, compute probability-of-success frontiers, and compare scenarios through natural conversation — no TOML files required:
+- **AI assistant** — MCP server lets Claude Desktop, Claude Code, Gemini CLI, Cursor, Zed, VS Code (Copilot/Cline), and other MCP-compatible AI clients run optimizations, compute probability-of-success frontiers, quantify and explain strategies, and compare scenarios through natural conversation — sixteen tools plus a guided `owl_intake` interview prompt, with every assumption made for omitted inputs disclosed in the response (`assumed_defaults`).
+No TOML files required:
   > *"I'm 65, have $800k in my IRA and $200k taxable, $2,400/month Social Security at 67 — what can I safely spend each year with 90% historical probability of success?"*

+  Self-hosted installs can also enable a built-in **Assistant** chat page that reads the case open in the app (`OWL_ASSISTANT=1`); the **Connect your AI** page in the web UI generates the client configuration either way.

 Among open-source retirement planning tools, Owl stands out for the breadth and rigor of its financial modeling.
 While the full API rewards those willing to invest time, the Streamlit web interface provides an accessible entry point for all users.